tus/tus-resumable-upload-protocol/protocol.md

 allowed size of an entire upload in bytes.
 The Server SHOULD set this header if there is a known hard limit.

 ### Requests

 #### HEAD

-The Server MUST always include `Upload-Offset` header in `HEAD` response, even if it is `0`, or the upload is already considered completed.
-If the size of the upload is known the Server MUST include the `Upload-Length` header in the response.
-If the resource is not found the Server SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` status without an `Upload-Offset` header.
+The Server MUST always include the `Upload-Offset` header in the response for a `HEAD` request, even if the offset is `0`, or the upload is already considered completed.
+If the size of the upload is known, the Server MUST include the `Upload-Length` header in the response.
+If the resource is not found, the Server SHOULD return either the `404 Not Found`, `410 Gone` or `403 Forbidden` status without the `Upload-Offset` header.

-The Client SHOULD NOT cache the `HEAD` response.
+The Client SHOULD NOT cache the response.

 #### PATCH

-The Server MUST accept `PATCH` requests against any upload URL and apply the bytes contained in the message at the given `Upload-Offset`.
+The Server MUST accept `PATCH` requests against any upload URL and apply the bytes contained in the message at the given offset specified by the `Upload-Offset` header.
 All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.

-The `Upload-Offset` value MUST be equal to the current offset of the resource.
+The `Upload-Offset` header's value MUST be equal to the current offset of the resource.
 In order to achieve parallel upload the [Concatenation](#concatenation) extension MAY be used.
-If the offsets do not match the Server MUST respond with the `409 Conflict` status without modifying the upload resource.
+If the offsets do not match, the Server MUST respond with the `409 Conflict` status without modifying the upload resource.

-The Client SHOULD send all the remaining bytes of a resource in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable (e.g. NGINX buffering requests before they reach their backend).
+The Client SHOULD send all the remaining bytes of an upload in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable (e.g. NGINX buffering requests before they reach their backend).

-The Server MUST acknowledge successful PATCH operations with a `204 No Content` or `200 OK` status.
+The Server MUST acknowledge successful `PATCH` requests with the `204 No Content` or `200 OK` status.
 It MUST include the `Upload-Offset` header containing the new offset.
 The new offset MUST be the sum of the offset before the `PATCH` request and the number of bytes received and processed or stored during the